IDScanNet/DIVE-SDK-Android/README.md

 ### Shapes

 ---
-DIVE SDK shapes are based on Material Design.
+DIVE SDK shapes are based on the Material Design.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>